 My kids love this book so much we get it every year.

 Some kids never outgrow the love of reading, I didn’t.

-But for kids who find all sorts of reasons that they don’t enjoy reading, try reading to them no matter their age.
+But for teens and younger kids who find all sorts of reasons that they don’t enjoy reading, try reading to them no matter their age.

 How about audiobooks if they really need some alone time?

 - Poetry for Teenagers: 5 Ways To Discover, Write, and Love Poems (2022)

 - 46 Outstanding 5th Grade Reading Level Books That are Lit

 - 25 Best Magazines for Teenagers and Tweens